 There are two exceptions under the law; the owner is not liable if the victim was trespassing on private property at the time of the attack or provoked the animal to a violent response.

-Please keep in mind the statute of limitations for filing a claim for a dog bite attack in Florida is four years.
+Please keep in mind the statute of limitations for filing a claim for a dog bite attack in Florida is two years.

 Florida Dog Bite Injuries